 After three overs from Eknath Solkar and one from Gavaskar with the new ball, the spinners took over.
 They found turn and bounce from the very beginning, and made the West Indian batsmen struggle for runs.
 But to their credit, Steve Camacho and Rohan Kanhai managed to hang around.

 Bishan Bedi finally had Camacho caught by Solkar at short-leg.
-Kanhai soon followed suit, again caught by Solkar, this time off Erapalli Prasanna, and Abid Ali came back to run through Clive Lloyd’s defense.
-Suddenly West Indies were 62 for four, and in serious trouble, when Sobers joined Charlie Davis.
+Kanhai soon followed suit, again caught by Solkar, this time off EAS Prasanna, and Abid Ali came back to run through Clive Lloyd’s defense.
+Suddenly West Indies were 62 for 4, and in serious trouble, when Sobers joined Charlie Davis.

 After lunch, though, the pitch had eased down, and Sobers slowly took control of the situation.
-It was then that Srinivas Venkataraghavan bowled an outstanding spell.
+Then Srinivas Venkataraghavan bowled an outstanding spell.
 He pitched the ball on a good-length on the off-stump, and beat Sobers’s bat several times.
-Sobers hit him back a few times, but Venkataraghavan finally managed to bowl him.
+Sobers hit him back a few times, but Venkat finally managed to bowl him.

-The spinners kept on pegging away at the wickets, and things looked a little awkward at 162 for eight.
+The spinners kept on pegging away at the wickets, and things looked a little awkward at 162 for 8.
 Davis then added 52 with Grayson Shillingford, and eventually West Indies were bowled out for 214; Davis remained unbeaten on 71.
-Prasanna took four wickets, while Bedi took three.
+Prasanna took 4 wickets and Bedi 3.

-India had to bat about 30 minutes.
+India had about 30 minutes to bat.
 The debutant was a bit nervous, and a Vanburn Holder delivery hit his pads and ran towards deep fine-leg.
 The batsmen ran a couple, and the umpire signalled them as runs instead of leg-byes.
 That was how Gavaskar managed to get off the mark in Test cricket.
 India ended the day on 22 without loss.